Playroom (film): Plot

-Chris (Christopher McDonald) is an archaeologist who has nightmares about the murder of his family, which occurred when he was a child, while the family was living in the ruins of a European monastery, while his father sought the tomb of Prince Elok, a ten year old prince who was obsessed with torture and worshiped a Slavic demon.
-Chris decides to return to the site and continue the search with his girlfriend Jenny (Lisa Aliff), a magazine editor who funds the effort in order to cover the story.
-Chris quickly begins to experience delusions such as the return of an imaginary friend from his childhood, Daniel (Aron Eisenberg).
+Chris is an archaeologist who has vivid nightmares about the murder of his parents and little sister during his childhood.
+The family had been living in the ruins of a Yugoslavian monastery so that his father could search for the tomb of Prince Elok, a ten year old prince who was obsessed with torture and worshiped a Slavic demon.
+The murders were believed to have been committed by a workman named Roman Hart, who was later institutionalized at a mental hospital local to the site.
+Chris decides to return to the site alongside his girlfriend Jenny, who funds the expedition through her journalist job, and their friends Paul and Marcy.
+Soon after arriving, Chris begins to experience various delusions, including the return of his imaginary friend Daniel.
+His return is eventually relayed to Roman, who grows agitated and escapes the asylum so he can return to the monastery.